cheesestringhustler/dewebmo-game/readme.md

 # Run Locally
 deno run --allow-net --allow-read --allow-write server.ts

+# Run Locally with Electron
+- to run electron locally:
+cd public/
+npm run start

+- or access the build in public/dist
+- or create your own build with: cd public/ npm run dist

 # Game Controls
 use **A** and **D** to move the character left and right use **W** to jump, can also be used simultaneously with A and D